 The Bank maintains a high quality liquidity buffer as short term placements to central banks as well as investments in high quality debt securities eligible to be used in repurchase transactions with the Central Bank or in over-the counter repurchase transactions with other counterparties.
 The liquidity value of the debt securities is calculated using their market value and a conservative assumption of the volatility haircuts applicable in repurchase transactions.

-In case of a liquidity squeeze or an emergency situation, GBI has a detailed contingency funding plan, as part of the Recovery Plan, in place to enable the Bank to perform effective crisis management.
+In case of a liquidity squeeze or in an emergency, GBI has a detailed Liquidity Contingency Plan in order to enable the Bank to perform effective crisis management.